 How it works

-Once you sign, you’re left with the problem of cancelling your existing contract and incurring high costs for doing so.
+Once you sign, you’re left with the problem of canceling your existing contract and incurring high costs for doing so.
 While you can usually cancel your contract with them if you move quickly, many people only realize this after a few weeks have passed, by which time it’s too late to do so unless you “buy” your way out of the deal – for example, LivClean charges a cost of $400 to buy out the contract.

 Direct Energy currently runs a radio ad, where the homeowner’s wife chides him for signing just such a contract, and he counters by saying “but he had a clipboard” several times.
 The company states publicly that it doesn’t require customers to sign long-term contracts, and has a website called Hot Water Straight Talk where you can learn all about the scams going around and how to protect yourself.
 Reliance also offers a similar resource, called Burned at the Door.